SkillsBench: Benchmarking How Well Agent Skills Work Across Diverse Tasks: Abstract

 \section{Abstract}

-Agent Skills are structured packages of procedural knowledge that augment LLM agents at inference time.
+Agent Skills are structured packages of procedural knowledge that augment large language model (LLM) agents at inference time.
 Despite rapid adoption, there is no standard way to measure whether they actually help.
-We present \benchmarkName{}, a benchmark of 86 tasks across 11 domains paired with curated Skills and deterministic verifiers.
-Each task is evaluated under three conditions: no Skills, curated Skills, and self-generated Skills.
-We test 7 agent-model configurations over 7,308 trajectories.
-Curated Skills raise average pass rate by 16.2 percentage points(pp), but effects vary widely by domain (+4.5pp for Software Engineering to +51.9pp for Healthcare) and 16 of 84 tasks show negative deltas.
-Self-generated Skills provide no benefit on average, showing that models cannot reliably author the procedural knowledge they benefit from consuming.
-Focused Skills with 2--3 modules outperform comprehensive documentation, and smaller models with Skills can match larger models without them.
+We present \benchmarkName{}, a benchmark whose current inventory contains 87 tasks across 8 domains paired with curated Skills and deterministic verifiers.
+Our latest aggregate evaluation runs the 87-task benchmark under matched no-Skills and curated-Skills conditions for 18 model--harness configurations.
+Curated Skills raise the average pass rate from 33.9\% to 50.5\% (+16.6 percentage points; 25.5\% normalized gain), with configuration-level gains ranging from +4.1 to +25.7\,pp. Focused Skills with at most three modules outperform larger or exhaustive bundles, and smaller models with Skills can match larger models without them. \benchmarkName{} establishes paired evaluation as the foundation for rigorous measurement of Skill efficacy on agentic, expertise-heavy work.